SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 When a device is detected to be offline (stops sending data within required interval and top arrow changes to red color), an unavailability alarm is created for the device: "No data received from device within required interval".

 Send connections are updated when something is sent from the device, such as alarms, events, measurements or if a blank update is sent to the device itself.
-For details see [Device management library > Device availability > Availability monitoring](/reference/device-management-library/#device-availability) in the *Reference guide*.
+For details see [Device integrator library > Device availability > Availability monitoring](/reference/device-integrator-library/#device-availability) in the *Reference guide*.

 {{< c8y-admon-info >}}
 Empty PUT requests to the managed object of the device will also update a send connection.
 Such requests are the recommended way of implementing a heartbeat service that monitors the server status.